djradon/public-notes/vs.property-graphs-vs-semantic-graphs.md

 - [when semantic graphs support reification, aren't they essentially the same?][1]
   - maybe, and I think predicates are adequate to represent key-value pairs on
     - subjects/objects (aka "things" or, in graph theory, [[gd.concepts.nodes]])
+- for time travel, maybe could be nice to have properties for valid datetimes

 ## [[p.isRelated]]